jlabbeKlavo/key_management_wallet/README.md

-# key_management_wallet
+# scp_wallet
-Secure Key Management Wallet
+Wallet where identities are handled through the SCP.